-Jyotir Das, a Hare Krishna disciple from Houston, is one of the six devotees of the religious movement, who stop motorists to give them candy canes and then asking for a dollar donation during the Christmas season in San Antonio, Texas, Dec.
-23, 1975.
+Jyotir Das, a Hare Krishna disciple from Houston, stops motorists to give them candy canes and then asking for a dollar donation during the Christmas season in San Antonio, Texas in 1975.
 In a pair of 1992 cases involving Hare Krisna disciples, the Supreme Court upheld as a First Amendment right the ability to distribute literature at the airport, but also upheld an airport's ban on solicitation, or asking for money.
-(AP Photo/Steven Eams, used with permission from The Associated Press.)
+(AP Photo/Steven Eams, used with permission from the Associated Press)

 In Lee v.
 International Society for Krishna Consciousness, 505 U.S. 830 (1992), the Supreme Court ruled that banning the distribution of literature in airport terminals violates the First Amendment.